r4eiou/LBYARCH-MP2_G1/README.md

 GARCIA, REINA ALTHEA CRUZ
 MONSERRAT, ANTONIO ENRIQUE MOJICA

-**I. Comparative execution time and short analysis of the performance of the kernels** The comparison of execution time between the C program and the x86-64 assembly implementation of the dot product shows differences in their respective performance.
+**I. Comparative execution time and short analysis of the performance of the kernels**\
+The comparison of execution time between the C program and the x86-64 assembly implementation of the dot product shows differences in their respective performance.
 The assembly implementation, which utilizes SIMD floating-point instructions and functional scalar SIMD registers, performs better than the C implementation, which uses a for loop.
 This is expected, as assembly language is mapped directly to machine language, which can be executed by the CPU.

+For C implementation:
+- It uses a simple for loop to iterate through the vectors and accumulate the result.
+Execution time increases with the size of the vector, as each multiplication and addition is processed sequentially.

+For Assembly Implementation:
+- It uses SIMD instructions, which allow for parallel processing, enabling the processor to handle multiple data points simultaneously.
+This significantly reduces execution time for larger vectors.

 **II-III.
 Screenshot of the program output with the correctness check (C) and (x86-64).**